Uzbek Marinated Lamb Kebabs Recipe

 - 2 pounds lean lamb, cut into 1 inch/2.5 cm cubes

 - The marinade is the most important part of this recipe, and the lamb must marinate in it at length.
 Combine together 1 grated onion, 1 1/2 teaspoons cumin seeds, 1 teaspoon coriander seeds (crushed), 1 teaspoon fennel seeds, 1 teaspoon Hungarian sweet paprika, 1/2 teaspoon spicy Hungarian paprika, 3 tablespoons minced fresh cilantro, 2 tablespoons minced garlic, 1/3 cup red wine, and 1 teaspoons salt, mixing thoroughly.
-Then add the lamb and toss, again thoroughly.
+The amount of onion should not overwhelm the rest, so if need be, do not use the whole onion.
+Add the lamb and toss, again thoroughly.
 Refrigerate, covered, for at least 12 and up to 24 hours.
 Occasionally toss the lamb again.

 - Prepare coals to grill, or preheat boiler.